Jonathan Lewis

 Cases

-• Acting (sole counsel) for an NHS Trust in a claim in a scoring challenge and challenge to re-scoring, raising novel questions as to the nature of scoring justification required.
+• Acting (sole counsel) for an NHS Trust in scoring challenge, which also raises novel questions as to the nature of scoring justification required and as to the abnormally low tender provisions (7-day trial listed for November 2024).

-• Acting (sole counsel) for an NHS ICB in respect of the call off of a software contract off a framework agreement.
+• Acted (sole counsel) for an NHS ICB in respect of the “call off” of a software contract off a G-Cloud Framework Agreement where breaches of reg.33 PCR were alleged.

 • Acted (led by Rob Williams KC) for three NHS Trusts in a claim challenging the use of clarification questions and examining the scope of reg.56(4) PCR.
 Waksman J considered the interrelation between applications to lift the automatic suspension and those for expedition.